 Higashikawa is 30 minutes drive from Asahikawa Station and only 8 minutes drive from Asahikawa Airport.
 There are regular buses to both the station and the airport.

 See Higashikawa on Google Maps, see photos, read reviews from visitors and get directions.

 Best thing to do in Higashikawa

 Cycle through rice fields that are reflecting the distant mountain peaks, stopping for a coffee and locally grown lunch on the way.
-Just like on our Higashikawa 1 day cycling tour!
+Get in touch with us if you’d like to book a day cycling tour in our backyard, Higashikawa!